Special Needs Trusts

 EXAMPLE: Barbara’s daughter Kristin suffers from schizophrenia.
 Barbara, at age 55, creates a special needs trust for Kristen, opens a bank account with $500, and drafts a will that leaves $100,000 to the special needs trust.
 Twenty years later, both Barbara and Kristin are still alive.
 Barbara no longer has $100,000 to leave to the trust, but she does own a house.
 She creates a revocable living trust, places her house in the trust, and includes language in the trust instructing the trustee who will take over at her death (the successor trustee) to deed the house to Kristin’s special needs trust.
 A year later Barbara wins $25,000 at a local casino.
 She deposits that money in the special needs trust bank account.
 Barbara is certain that she will never need the $25,000 for her own care.
 A year later Barbara dies.
 The special needs trust will now have her house and the casino winnings (plus interest) to provide for Kristin’s needs.

 Keep an eye on the federal gift tax.
 The federal government limits the amount of tax-free gifts you can make in your lifetime.
 This includes gifts you make to a special needs trust.
-However, the limit is high—over $5 million—so most people don’t need to worry about avoiding gift tax.
+However, the limit is high—over $5 million per person—so most people don’t need to worry about avoiding gift tax.
 This exemption amount can change however, and it is tied to the estate tax.
 So, if you expect to leave millions of dollars as gifts either during your lifetime or at your death, it makes sense to keep tabs on this tax.
 To learn more, go to the Estate & Gift Tax section of Nolo.com.
 And if you are concerned that this tax might apply to your situation, see an attorney or a tax professional for advice.

 Revocable Living Trusts: The Basics